MatthewDLudwig/NimiqWrapper/README.md

     - `NimiqWrapper:initNode`
     - This function is called to start the Nimiq Node and in the browser it'll initalize the `Nimiq.___` classes.
     - Most functionality of the wrapper will not work without first calling this function.
-  - KeyguardHelper
+  - HubHelper
-    - `KeyguardHelper:initKeyguard`
+    - `HubHelper:initKeyguard`
     - This function is called to initialize the keyguard client, letting it know which keyguard URL to connect to and what the default app name should be for function calls.
-    - KeyguardHelper is the only class that isn't dependent on `NimiqWrapper:initNode` being called before i can be used.
+    - HubHelper is the only class that isn't dependent on `NimiqWrapper:initNode` being called before i can be used.
   - MinerHelper
     - `MinerHelper:initMiner`
     - This function is called to initialize the miner (pool miner by default).